gjuchault/typescript-service-starter/README.md

 - `worker`: starts the worker with `.env`, `.env.local` env files
 - `type:check`: validates types with `tsc`

-### Production build and worker build
+### Production build and Docker

-This library is providing a very small Docker image thanks to bundling and code-splitting.
+In development, the typescript code is run with node (--strip-types).
+However, the production build is _bundled_ with esbuild.
+This means you can _not_ leverage node_modules and file system at runtime: reading static files from node_modules, hooking `require`, etc. will not be possible.
+This implies to be mindful on libraries (that would read static files from there older), or automatic instrumentation (that hook `require`).

 Running `node --run bundle` will bundle all of the `src/` and `node_modules/` code into two files:

 - `build/index.js` which runs the server
 - `build/worker.js` which runs the task scheduler's worker

-This will drastically improve the Docker image size: it only contains alpine, node, env files and the bundle files — no node_modules; but comes with one cost: dependencies can not base their code on a file structure containing a `node_modules` folder (typically to find static files there)
+This results in super small Docker images that are fast to deploy: the production image only contains alpine, node, env files and the bundle files — no node_modules folder.
+The one tradeoff is that dependencies cannot base their code on a file structure containing a `node_modules` folder (typically used to find static files).

 Commands: